ehsanvds/Imitation_Learning/README.md

 # Imitation Learning
-This project aims to biuld a model for self driving cars based on immitation learning.
-A new set of data is collected from CARLA driving simulator.
+This project aims to biuld a model for self driving cars based on immitation learning using TensorFlow 2.
+A new set of data was collected from CARLA driving simulator.
 The neural network and procedure is based on a paper about conditional immitation learning by Codevilla et al. (2018).

 ### Files
 - general_functions: various functions for reading files and visualization